chobbledotcom/chobble-site/src/index.md

 ---
 layout: home
 title: Home
+heading: Chobble web & software development
 ---

-# Chobble web development

-> Take control of your web presence

-Chobble can help you succeed online by demystifying websites, hosting, and tech in general.
+We can help you succeed online by demystifying websites, hosting, and tech in general.

-Everything Chobble does is released as [open source](https://git.chobble.com) with no contracts.
+Everything we do is released as [open source](https://git.chobble.com) with no contracts.
 You don't have to pay any monthly fees - although you might choose to.

-Chobble has very transparent and honest pricing.
+We have very transparent and honest pricing.
 We charge a flat hourly rate.

 We are flexible and up for discussing anything.